-In April, 2008, ALESS (Active Learning of English for Science Students) started as a required course for science students in the core English program.
+In April, 2008, ALESS (Active Learning of English for Science Students) started as a required course for all science students in the core English program.
 The aim of the course is to develop the skills necessary to write a short scientific paper and to make an academic presentation in English.
 Classes have a maximum of 15 students and are taught in English by teachers who are either native speakers of English or have native-level English language skills.
-For students studying humanities and social sciences, ALESA (Active Learning of English for Students of the Arts) started in April, 2013.
+For all students studying humanities and social sciences, ALESA (Active Learning of English for Students of the Arts) started in April, 2013.
+Starting in 2015, FLOW (Fluency-Oriented Workshop) has been provided for all undergraduate students as one of the mandatory English courses.
+The aim of FLOW classes is to train students to acquire logical and fluent English speaking skills.